The Keto Metabolic Makeover

 Metabolic Reset: Experienced

-If you have followed a ketogenic diet or have performed extended fasting in the past, you likely will not need as much time to adapt into a fat burning state.
+If you have followed a keto metabolic diet or have performed extended fasting in the past, you likely will not need as much time to adapt into a fat burning state.

 If you are coming fresh off of an extended period of splurging (such as a holiday), then you may want to perform a week of carbohydrate backloading as described above.
 After a week of carb backloading, feel free to jump into the 30 day metabolic reset.